C'est la Vie (B*Witched song)

 "C'est la Vie" is a pop song by Irish girl group B*Witched.
 It served as their debut single and the lead single from their self-titled debut studio album (1998).
 Written by band members Edele Lynch, Keavy Lynch, Lindsay Armaou, and Sinéad O'Carroll, Ray "Madman" Hedges, Martin Brannigan and Tracy Ackerman, it was released by Epic and Glowworm Records on 25 May 1998.

-Despite receiving mixed reviews from critics, the song was a success for the band after it reached number one on the charts in various countries around the world, including the United Kingdom, Ireland and New Zealand.
+The song reached number one on the charts in various countries around the world, including the United Kingdom, Ireland and New Zealand.
 In the process, B*Witched became the youngest girl group ever to have a UK number one.
 In the United States, "C'est la Vie" reached number nine on the Billboard Hot 100.
 In 1999, it was nominated for "Best Song Musically and Lyrically" in the Ivor Novello Awards.
 The accompanying music video for the song features the four girls dancing around a lush green field full of bright flowers with a puppy as they playfully tease a teenage boy.

 Background and release

 "C'est la Vie" was written by B*Witched, Ray "Madman" Hedges, Martin Brannigan, and Tracy Ackerman.
-The song features many cheeky double entendres; the band commented in 2013 that "it went over children's heads, but the parents got the innuendos.
+The song features many cheeky double entendres; the group commented in 2013 that "it went over children's heads, but the parents got the innuendos.
 It was perfect for everyone."

 Critical reception

-Chuck Taylor of Billboard wrote, "This European creamsicle has already tickled the top of the European pop charts, and with good reason.
-It's catchy as all get-out, has a chorus that lingers like poison ivy, and adds unlimited spoonfuls of zip spin after spin.
-In a perfect world, this dancey helping of youth-oriented pop would have no problem conquering the States with its giddy melody and squeaky-clean teenage vocals, but sadly, top 40 has again entered one of those periods during which it shuns most any uptempo track that might be considered plain and simple fun.
-That's a shame, given the growing profile of this personable Dublin-based female quartet and its fine self-titled debut album.
-In any case, open-minded programmers who have had success with Britney Spears or Cleopatra should certainly give this a meaningful spin and let their audiences have a chance to catch on to the magic of this fearless track."
+Chuck Taylor of Billboard wrote, "It's catchy as all get-out, has a chorus that lingers like poison ivy, and adds unlimited spoonfuls of zip spin after spin".
+Taylor considered that the song would be successful in the United States, but that recent trends had turned against uptempo pop music.
+He recommended the song and the album to fans of Britney Spears or Cleopatra.
 In 1999, the song was nominated for "Best Song Musically and Lyrically" at the Ivor Novello Awards.
 Billboard named the song number 97 on their list of 100 Greatest Girl Group Songs of All Time.